Exploring Deep Models for Practical Gait Recognition: Deep Models for Practical Gait Recognition

-Stage 3 and 4 in SwinGait-2D/3D are composed of the standard 2D/3D Swin Transformer block proposed by Liu \textit{et al}~\cite{liu2021swin, liu2022video}.
-Specifically, the 2D Swin Transformer~\cite{liu2021swin} is built by replacing the standard multi-head self-attention module in a Transformer~\cite{vaswani2017attention} block with a module based on shifted windows.
-As shown in Figure~\ref{fig.window} (a), the 2D shifted windows bridge the windows of the preceding layer, providing connections among them (inducing bias for spatial locality).
-Since there are no connections along the temporal dimension in the 2D Swin Transformer, the 3D Swin Transformer serves as a spatiotemporal adaptation of its 2D counterpart.
-As shown in Figure~\ref{fig.window} (b), the 3D Swin Transformer extends the scope of local attention computation from only the spatial domain to the spatiotemporal domain, thereby inducing bias for the spatiotemporal locality.
+Stage 3 and 4 of SwinGait-2D/3D are composed of the standard 2D/3D Swin Transformer blocks.
+Specifically, the 2D Swin Transformer~\cite{liu2021swin} is built by replacing the standard multi-head self-attention module with a module based on shifted windows.
+As shown in Figure~\ref{fig.window} (a), the 2D shifted windows bridge the windows of the preceding layer, providing connections among them.
+The 3D Swin Transformer shown in Figure~\ref{fig.window} (b) extends the scope of local attention computation from only the spatial domain to the spatiotemporal domain.
 In our implementation, the 3D window size of 2D and 3D Swin Transformer block is set to ($1,3,5$) and ($3,3,5$).
-Moreover, Stage 3 and Stage 4 are connected by another linear embedding layer responsible for mapping the feature of each token to a $8C$-dimensional vector.
+Moreover, Stage 3 and 4 are connected by another linear embedding layer responsible for mapping the feature of each token to a $8C$-dimensional vector.

-\textbf{Empirical Principle $\#3$.} The dumb patch problem and spatiotemporal locality exploration are considered two of the most fundamental challenges for developing the deep gait transformer.
-Among them, the former directly impacts the optimization process, and the latter primarily influences the fine-grained description of subtle gait characteristics.
-The experiments demonstrate that our SwinGait can solve the challenges effectively.
-We hope the SwinGait series can further advance the modeling shift, \textit{i.e.}, from CNN-based to Transformer-based, in deep gait representation learning.
+The dumb patch problem impacting the optimization process is considered one of the most fundamental challenges for developing the deep gait transformer.
+SwinGait presents a straightforward solution with improvement breakthroughs.